icyd/NSTloader/README.md

 - Next run the flasher script will all the options required for your application

--> Example <-
+###Example
-A hex file is included in the 'example' folder, this is a simple application that will toggle a led connected to the PB1 pin of the device, with a frequency of 400 ms. Please use this to test the bootloader
+A hex file is included in the 'example' folder, this is a simple application that will toggle a led connected to the PB1 pin of the device, with a frequency of 400 ms. Please use this to test the bootloader.

 ****************************************************************************